 A. Yes, students may sign up for courses at the level of support which the parents and consultant think would be most beneficial for the student.
 This might be all assisted, all directed, all enhanced directed or a combination of assisted, directed and enhanced directed courses.

 Q. What does the Teacher Services Program involve?

 A. The student sends specific written assignments to their teacher throughout the year.
 All assignments will be graded and returned in a timely manner.
 The student and teacher also talk regularly throughout the year to "touch base" and discuss how things are going.
 The student is always responsible for making the calls.
 The student is also free to contact his teacher at any time with a question.
-(Please note: Students in the 3rd-6th Overview Program do not have regularly scheduled calls with their teachers but are welcome to contact them with questions.)

 Q. How often do the teacher and my child talk?